-Note – Using a non-stick pan without any scratches is very important otherwise your omelet will stick on the pan.
+Note – Using a non-stick pan without any scratches is very important otherwise your omelette will stick on the pan.

-Once the oil is hot, add 2 tablespoon finely chopped spinach, 1 teaspoon thinly sliced olives, 1 tablespoon chopped tomatoes (seeds removed), and 2 tablespoon finely chopped onions and fry for 2-3 minutes.
+Once the oil is hot, add 2 tablespoon finely chopped spinach, 1 teaspoon thinly sliced olives, 1 tablespoon chopped tomatoes (seeds removed), and 2 tablespoon finely chopped onions and fry for 2-3 minutes, stirring frequently.

 Spread the ingredients evenly on the pan.

-Pour the egg mixture into the pan and allow the uncooked eggs to flow over the spinach mixture.
+Pour the beaten egg mixture into the pan and allow the uncooked egg to flow over the spinach mixture.

 Reduce the heat to medium-low.

-Cover the pan with a tight-fitting lid and cook until the eggs are nicely browned from the bottom.
+Cover the pan with a tight-fitting lid and cook until the eggs are nicely browned from the bottom (1-2 minutes).

-Gently fold the omelette in half using a silicon spatula.
+Gently fold the omelette in half using a silicon spatula or a rubber spatula.

 Remove the pan from heat and let the omelette rest for 2 minutes.